Andydo1991/RaycastedEntityOcclusions/README.md

 This is an async plugin for PaperMC and its forks that hides/culls entities (and tile entities) from players if they do not have line-of-sight.

-The supported versions are 1.21.x PaperMC and Pufferfish.
+The supported versions are 1.21.x PaperMC, Folia and Pufferfish.
 Other server versions and software may work too.

 Use cases: